 - Reattach your battery

 - Press the Power button to turn on your MacBook

-To reset your MacBook with a non-removable battery through the SMC reset, follow these steps:
+To reset the SMC in an Intel MacBook with a non-removable battery, follow these steps:

 - Shut down your MacBook Pro or Air